NLion74/arch-manwarn/README.md

 **arch-manwarn** is a minimalist utility written in Rust that checks the Arch news RSS feed for manual intervention warnings and blocks your `pacman` upgrade or install if **action is required**.

-It’s small and efficient, with an emphasis on performance and staying out of the way unless your attention is truly required.
+It’s efficient and highly configurable, with an emphasis on performance and staying out of the way unless your attention is truly required.

 ## What does it do?